How much time is required?

 What will I learn?

 In the Downing Orchestra, students will learn how to properly hold and play a stringed instrument.
 They will learn how to read music, and how to play with each other as a team.
 Students will study the history of each stringed instrument, as well as information about famous string players and composers.
 They will also learn about concert etiquette, and practice techniques.
+As a string player, you can play many different styles of music, ranging from classical to rock, fiddling, country and western, jazz, and world music.
+Students will play a large variety of music in the orchestra.
+Orchestra is more than just learning an instrument.
+Your child will learn how to problem solve, how to work in a group, and so much more.
+Skills you learn in orchestra help with academic classes as well.
+Students will make friends in middle school orchestra that they will have for the rest of their middle school AND high school years

 Will it affect my grades?

+Yes!
+In the best way!
 Research shows that participation in music programs will affect your child’s grades for the better.
 Dr. Mike Moses, former Texas Commissioner of Education, states that “Current research indicates that the fine arts, especially music, influences the brain and actually stimulates spatial intelligence.
 Students who participate in an arts program experience important learning transfers in academic areas.”

 Can I be in other activities as well as orchestra?